lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Features: User-Features & Subfeatures/Under-The-Hood Features
 - MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'
 - Feedback: Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile)
+#### v9
+- Process: Workflow Type, STEM Integration, Values, Agenda, Methods, Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
+- Schedule: (Duration; Start date)
+- Users: Stakeholders & Needs & Goals Evaluation (of users)
+- Features: User-Features & Subfeatures/Under-The-Hood Features
+- MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'
+- Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile)
 ### Very Routine Problems:
 - schedule-confusion: treating/describing early step as later steps (not uncommon)
-- skipping steps: trying to jump to later bsteps without doing early-stage steps (not uncommon)
+- skipping steps: trying to jump to later steps without doing early-stage steps (not uncommon)
 - indeterminate goals: constantly changing, appearing and disappearing, vague placeholders and proxies (not uncommon)
 - no-plan: project description areas were, are, and likely will be empty; they need to be filled in. (not uncommon)
 - lack of alignment around a Discovery & Identification Phase (not uncommon) ‘Where are you? -> Where are you going? -> How do you get there?’
 You cannot skip the first part.